danielklecha/file-drill/README.md

 ## Installation

-Install the tool using command:
+Install the tool using the command:

 ```powershell
 dotnet tool install --global file-drill